cobrexus/rust-projects/README.md

 # rust-projects
-Small projects I created whilst learning Rust.
+A collection of projects I created whilst learning Rust.